igorlangoni/CV/README.md

 **Paul Rhodes Bakery**  (January 2022 to August 2023) Production Supervisor

 .
-Oversaw teams, processes, and quality in the food industry .
-Ensured the timely delivery of orders, the compliance with food safety standards, and the optimization of resources and costs
+Oversaw teams, processes, and quality in the food industry <br>
+.
+Ensured the timely delivery of orders, the compliance with food safety standards, and the optimization of resources and costs <br>
 .
 Communicated effectively with different stakeholders, such as managers, employees, customers, and suppliers, and resolved any issues or conflicts that arose